At-Home or On-The-Go Circuit Training

 "Circuit training is a series of resistance training exercises performed one after the other with minimal rest," explains Cooper Fitness Center Professional Fitness Trainer Joshua Cuellas.
 Circuit training uses high-intensity cardio and resistance training to build muscular endurance and strength while blasting fat.
 It is sometimes considered an “all-in-one” approach.

-In addition to being highly efficient, circuit training offers many benefits for men and women alike, including:
+In addition to being highly efficient, circuit training offers many benefits, including:

 - Weight loss